Paid and Organic Search Marketing

 2. I waited until my DNS settings propagated around the web to ensure the dev subdomain didn’t resolve to anywhere anymore.

-3. I did a backlink audit using Semrush to ensure the hackers didn’t try to increase the authority of the subdomain.
-They hadn’t… but if they had, I would have disavowed each of the domains or links via Google Search Console.
+3. I did a backlink audit using Semrush to ensure the hackers didn’t try to increase the subdomain’s authority.
+They hadn’t, but if they had, I would have disavowed each of the domains or links via Google Search Console.

 4. I submitted a reconsideration request immediately via Google Search Console.